adamskrodzki/claude-dev-example-use/project_spec.md

 - **Version Control**: Git is used for version control, following a branching strategy that includes separate branches for features, bug fixes, and releases.
 - **Code Quality**: ESLint and Prettier are employed for ensuring code consistency and readability across the entire project.
 - **Testing**: Jest and Mocha are used for unit and integration tests, while Cypress handles end-to-end testing.
 The TDD approach ensures all components are thoroughly tested during the development process.
-- **CI/CD Pipeline**: GitHub Actions are used to automate testing and deployment.
-The pipeline ensures that new changes are verified through automated tests and then deployed to staging or production environments seamlessly.
-- **Deployment**: Vercel is used for frontend deployment, and the backend is hosted using Heroku or directly through Supabase's serverless functions.
-Environment configurations are managed through environment variables.

 ## Technical Stack